ESS registration is CLOSED.

 Licensed Design Professionals

-• If you’re already registered and are included in the Earthquake Brace + Bolt (EBB) Directory, you don’t need to do anything—we automatically add EBB Directory licensed design professionals to the ESS Directory.
+• If you’re already registered and are included in CRMP's Directory, you don’t need to do anything.

 ESS provides retrofit funding for single-family, two-story houses with a living space over the garage.
 Having a living space over a garage creates an earthquake "soft story" vulnerability.
 The vulnerability is caused by the large open space and wall openings on the lowest floor.
 An ESS retrofit can improve the expected earthquake performance of the living space over garage house.